Don Marquis (philosopher): Biography

 Center for Human Values at Princeton University.

-Marquis was best known for his paper "Why Abortion Is Immoral", which appeared in The Journal of Philosophy in April, 1989.
-This paper has been reprinted over 80 times, and is widely cited in the philosophical debate over abortion.
-The main argument in the paper is sometimes known as the "deprivation argument", since a central premise is that abortion deprives an embryo or fetus of a "future like ours".
+Marquis was best known for his paper "Why Abortion Is Immoral", which appeared in The Journal of Philosophy in April 1989.
+This paper has been reprinted over 80 times and is widely cited in the philosophical debate over abortion.
+The main argument in the paper is sometimes known as the "deprivation argument" since a central premise is that abortion deprives an embryo or fetus of a "future like ours".

+In his personal life, Marquis was a piano player, singer, and appreciator of classical music and opera.
+He married Janet Goldsberry in 1958, and they divorced in 1985.
+He had a long-term relationship, lasting 19 years, with Lois Clark, which ended with her death in February 2022.
+After a brief illness, Marquis died on September 13, 2022.
+He was survived by his two children.